 As we always say the "Good" news about Disney World is that they give their guests SO many choices....The "Bad" news about Disney World is that they give their guests SO many choices!

-Disney Dining Plans are just one of these Disney vacation choices.
+Disney's dining plans are just one of the Disney vacation choices.

 Is it worth it?
 We believe the answer is YES on many levels.
 The big perk for many vacationers is that it's nice to know the total cost of your vacation up front.
 You can use our Free Vacation Layaway to budget accordingly.
 Who wants to sweat and worry every time you flash your credit card to pay the bill?
 Food is expensive when you buy it in a theme park because you are a captive audience.
 Orlando is full of theme parks so even area chain restaurants outside of the theme parks charge a premium price.
-Cook your own meals? - well there goes the idea of a "vacation" and area grocery stores also have higher pricing than the food stores back home because they too are located in a tourist area.
+Cooking your own meals is not much of an option at most Orlando resorts and hotels, and keep in mind that area grocery stores also have higher pricing than the food stores back home because they too are located in a tourist area.

-If you are planning on enjoying a few character meals with the kids it is ABSOLUTELY worth the dining plan.
-If your family likes to have a sit down meal every day to enjoy not only an amazing variety of offering, but just the time to enjoy your family in a relaxing venue, then yes again.
+If you are planning to enjoy a few character meals with the kids it is ABSOLUTELY worth the dining plan.
+If your family likes to have a sit down meal every day to enjoy not only an amazing variety of offerings, but just the time to enjoy your family in a relaxing venue, then yes again.

 Even if you're not big eaters or have kids who are picky eaters, the quick service dining plan will give you all sorts of fabulous food choices "on the fly".
-Quick Service does not mean a week of eating burgers and fries which is one myth we often hear.
-You can eat any choice from a Disney self-serve dining spot so yes burgers but also Mongolian beef, tofu salad, lobster roll to inter-world menus with a unique Asian flair and more.
+Quick Service (aka Counter Service) does not mean "fast food" and a week of eating burgers and fries.
+You can find many different cuisines at Disney's counter service restaurants, so yes you can have burgers but also Mongolian beef, tofu salad, lobster rolls, shwarma, bratwurst, to inter-world menus with a unique Asian flair and more.
 One great tip for the quick service dining plan is that here kids can order from the adult menu.
 So your small eaters might share a single meal and stretch that dining plan a little further.

 Everything is recorded and tallied on your Magic Bands so the only decisions you have to worry about is what to pick from all the delicious choices.
 Meals now even include specialty drinks and beer and wine – you will still need to add gratuities at table service meals (which you can charge back to your room if you like).